Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 -	If RSpec framework is used for writing Selenium Test Cases in Ruby then its HTML report can be used to generate test report.
-	Look at `RSpec Report`_ for more on this.
+	Refer to `RSpec Report`_ for more.

 .. _`RSpec Report`: http://rspec.info/documentation/tools/rake.html

 Adding Some Spice to Your Tests
 -------------------------------
-Now you'll understand why you needed Selenium-RC and you just couldn't stay only with the IDE.
-We will try to give you some guidance on things that can only be done using a programming language.
-The different examples are written in only one of the languages, the idea is that you understand the concept, be able to translate it to the language of your choice and upgrade it for your needs.
+Now you'll understand why you needed Selenium-RC and you just couldn't stay strictly with Selenium-IDE.
+We will give you guidance here on things that can only be done using a programming language.

+You find, as you transition from running simple tests of page elements, to building tests of dynamic functionality involving multiple web-pages and varying data that you will require programming logic for verifying expected test results.
+Basically, the Selenium-IDE does not support iteration and condition statements.
+You will find you can do some simple condition statements by embedding javascript in your Selenese parameters, however iteration is impossible, and many conditions simply will need to be done in a programming language.
+In addition, you may need to use exception-handling for error recovery.
+For these reasons and others, we have written this section to give you ideas on how to leverage common programming techniques to give you greater 'verification power' in your automated testing.

+The examples in this section are written in a single programming language--the idea being that you understand the concept and be able to translate it to the language of your choice.
+If you have some basic knowledge of object-oriented programming you shouldn't have difficulty making use of this section.

 Iteration
 ~~~~~~~~~
 Iteration is one of the most common things people needs to do in their tests.
-Generally, to repeat a simple search, or saving you from duplicating the same
-code several times.
+For example, you may want to to execute a search multiple times.
+Or, perhaps for
+verifying your test results you need to process a "result set" returned from a database.

-If we take the `Google search example`_ we've been looking at, it's not so crazy to
+If we take the same `Google search example`_ we've been using, it's not so crazy to
-think that we want to check that all the Selenium tools appear on the search
+to check that all the Selenium tools appear in the search
-we make.
-This kind of test could be made doing the following using Selenese:
+results.
+This test could use the Selenese:

 =================  =============  =============
 open               /